wolfofnox/smartCar/README.md

 ## Overview
 SmartCar is a small ESP32-S3–based robotic car running on ESP-IDF.
 It supports differential drive, obstacle avoidance, line following, and remote control (Wi‑Fi / UART).
 This README covers hardware, wiring, building with ESP-IDF, flashing, calibration, and troubleshooting.

+# Important - WIP
+The projeczt is stil in early beta, any upadate might be braking, any existing feature might be changed or removed.
+Use this code at your own risk.

 ## Features
 - Differential drive with two DC motors (L298N or similar)
 - Remote control via Wi‑Fi